-STURDINESS: Submitted entries should be wellconstructed and able to be moved without fear of destruction.
+STURDINESS: Submitted entries should be well-constructed and able to be moved without fear of destruction.
 Models and tri-folds will be shifted and re-arranged as needed after drop-off.
 While every effort is made to protect submitted projects, we cannot take responsibility for any accidental breakage of models.
 A "fix-it" station will be available upon arrival with supplies for emergency repairs.

-SCALE: Scale is strongly encouraged for 6th - 12th grade projects.
+SCALE: Scale is strongly encouraged for 6th-8th grade projects.
 Projects in the K-2 and 3-5 with at least some element of scale is also encouraged (but not required).
-Neatly and discreetly label drawings & models with the scale designation, e.g. Scale: 1/4" = 1'-0".
+Neatly and discreetly label drawings &t models with the scale designation, e.g. Scale: 1/4" = 1'-0".
 More than one scale may be used for the tri-fold presentation.
 The Project Description sheet should be part of the tri-fold panel design.
-Layout of presentation boards should take this into consideration.

-CREATIVE WRITING: The Project Description is your students' chance to describe to the jurors and exhibit visitors how they approached the Learning Spaces challenge, their green design solutions, and tell the how and why of their designs.
-Using the information and ideas recorded on the Design Ideas Form and any additional records, have them write a project description summary; include important, descriptive language that will highlight ideas and help the jury visualize a trip to the designed Learning Space.
-Use the Project Description sheet provided at the end of this guide.
+CREATIVE WRITING: The Project Description is your students' chance to describe to the jurors and exhibit visitors how they approached the challenge, their sustainable design solutions, and tell the how and why of their designs.
+Using the information and ideas recorded on the Design Ideas Form and any additional records, have them write a project description summary; include important, descriptive language that will highlight ideas and help the jury visualize a trip to the designed space.